Miami’s unemployment rate at its lowest level since 2008

 Financial services will continue to provide a stable source of jobs and income over the next five years in Miami, which is home to the East Coast’s largest concentration of international banks south of New York City.
-Construction growth is especially robust, with major projects underway including the Miami Central train station and several new office buildings, as well as Miami Worldcenter, a mixed-use development with retail, residences, and a hotel.
+Major construction projects un-derway include the Miami Central train station and several new office buildings, as well as Miami Worldcenter, a mixed-use development with retail, residences, and a hotel.

 Investor and landlord confidence continue

-Miami’s unemployment rate has fallen to its lowest level in a decade, with job growth seen in the international trade, tourism, and transportation sectors.
-In recent months wage growth has slowed, making this a more competitive market for attracting business.
-Moody’s Analytics predicts that Miami’s economic growth will continue to outpace the nation due to its ability to attract a talented and productive workforce.
-New rail service promises to bring economic development to downtown.
-The Brightline's opening provides convenient passenger service between MIA, Fort Lauderdale, and West Palm Beach.
+Miami’s unemployment rate has fallen to its lowest level in a decade, with job growth seen in the international trade, healthcare, tourism, and transportation sectors.
+In recent months wage growth has slowed, making this a more competi-tive market for attracting business.
+Moody’s Analytics predicts that Miami’s economic growth will continue to outpace the na-tion due to its ability to attract a talented and productive work-force.
+New rail service promises to bring economic develop-ment to downtown.

-Miami saw an abundance of sales transactions during 2017, with more than $3.1 billion in office sales.
-In the spring of 2018, the 523,000 SF property known as Sabadell Financial Center at 1111 Brickell boasted a sale of $475 PSF and traded at $248.5 million, leading the market during this period.
-Also, the 449,076 SF SunTrust International Center traded for $127 million or $283 PSF.
+Miami saw a slowdown in sales volume during 2018, with fewer trades completed, but pricing remains robust.
+In 2018, the 523,000 SF property known as Sabadell Financial Center at 1111 Brickell boasted a sale of $475 PSF and traded at $248.5 million, leading the market during the year.
+Also, the 290,000 SF Brickell City Tower traded for $117.3 million or $404 PSF.